bitcraft/pyscroll/README.md

 - Drawing and scrolling shapes
 - Fast and small footprint
 - Speed is not affected by map size
+- Support for pytmx loaded maps from Tiled Map Editor

 Use It Like a Camera